jeffcole/jeffcole.github.io/source/posts/2016-10-12-collaborative-music-loops-in-elixir-and-elm-healthy-elixir-tests.html.markdown

 Brian Cardarella proposes a solution in [this post][Testing Function Delegation], where he notes that in Elixir, we can verify our function delegation easily by sending messages between processes.

+> #### You put a mock in my stub! (continued)
 > Although the title of Brian's post is "Testing function delegation in Elixir without stubbing," I would argue that here again there might be a confusion of terms.
 I believe that Brian is doing essentially the opposite of what José did above, by using the term "stubbing" where it might be better to use "mocking."
 I would indeed call the modules that he constructs in his tests "stubs."
+>
+> Also at play here is the distinction that José makes in his post between using these terms as nouns versus using them as verbs, where his preference lies strongly with the former.
+Brian's test modules are being used as nouns rather than verbs, so I believe that José would approve.
 >
 > These are my interpretations of José's and Brian's usage as seen through the lens of Martin Fowler's [definitions][Mocks Aren't Stubs], which are the most clear that I have found.
 When José and Brian take issue with stubbing and mocking, I believe that they are taking issue with the practice of using a library to obfuscate what in Elixir are simple tasks: dependency injection and message passing, respectively.